What’s in This Article

 | Public Transportation | Includes buses, trains, and subways | Cost-effective, reduces carbon footprint | Limited schedules, may not be available in all areas |

-If you want to avoid driving entirely, Mexico offers plenty of other ways to get around.
+If you want to skip driving entirely, Mexico offers plenty of other ways to get around.
 Big cities like Mexico City, Guadalajara, and Cancún have large public transit networks.
-You can easily catch a bus, ride the subway, or take the light rail.
-These options are cheap and keep you safe without needing a rental car.
+You can catch a bus, ride the subway, or take the light rail at a low cost.

-Ridesharing apps like Uber and Didi are also very popular across Mexico.
-You can request a ride right from your phone, saving you the stress of navigating foreign roads.
-Taxis are everywhere, but it is best to stick to authorized taxi stands or use a rideshare app for safety.
+Ridesharing apps like Uber and Didi are popular across Mexico.
+You can request a ride right from your phone, cutting the stress of navigating foreign roads.
+Taxis are widely available too — but stick to authorized taxi stands or use a rideshare app for safety.

 Exploring Alcohol-Free Activities in Mexico

-Mexico is packed with culture and has plenty of activities that have nothing to do with alcohol.
-You can dive into the country’s rich history by visiting ancient ruins like Teotihuacan or Chichen Itza.
-Guided tours at these sites give you an amazing look into Mexico’s past.
+Mexico is full of cultural depth, and plenty of activities have nothing to do with alcohol.
+You can explore the country’s rich history by visiting ancient ruins like Teotihuacan or Chichen Itza.
+Guided tours at these sites give you an impressive look into Mexico’s past.

-If you love nature, you can hike, snorkel, or explore national parks.
-Spots like Parque Nacional Cumbres de Monterrey or Isla Contoy National Park offer incredible views and plenty of adventure.
-You can also try cultural experiences like local cooking classes or artisan craft workshops.
-These are great ways to connect with Mexican traditions in a completely sober setting.
+Nature lovers can hike, snorkel, or explore national parks like Parque Nacional Cumbres de Monterrey or Isla Contoy National Park.
+You can also try local cooking classes or artisan craft workshops.
+These connect you with Mexican traditions in a completely sober setting.

-If you have a DUI and want to visit Mexico, talking to a lawyer is a smart move for a smooth travel experience.
-A legal expert in immigration or international travel can tell you exactly what to expect at the border.
-They will outline any risks and help you gather the right documents before you go.
+If you have a DUI and want to visit Mexico, talking to a lawyer is a smart first step.
+A legal expert in immigration or international travel can explain exactly what to expect at the border.
+They’ll outline your risks and help you gather the right documents before you go.

-A lawyer can also explain your rights while traveling abroad.
-They will give you an action plan just in case you run into trouble during your trip.
-Taking this step ahead of time removes a lot of the stress and helps you feel confident about crossing the border.
+A lawyer can also explain your rights while traveling abroad and give you an action plan in case you run into trouble.
+Taking this step early removes a lot of stress and helps you feel confident at the border.

 Tips for Navigating Customs and Immigration with a DUI

-Going through customs with a DUI record takes careful planning.
-First, make sure all your travel documents are ready before you hit the border.
-You need a valid passport, any required tourist visas, and paperwork about your past offense.
-Being organized speeds up the process and keeps you from digging through bags.
+Crossing customs with a DUI record takes careful planning.
+Get all your travel documents ready before you reach the border.
+Bring your valid passport, any required tourist documents, and paperwork about your past offense.
+Being organized speeds up the process.

-Second, stay calm when talking to border agents.
+Stay calm when talking to border agents.
 Be polite and respectful if they ask about your record.
-Give short, honest answers.
-Do not over-explain or offer extra details that they did not ask for.
-If they pull you aside for more questions or even deny entry, stay cooperative.
-Getting angry will only make the situation worse.
+Give short, honest answers and don’t volunteer extra information they didn’t request.
+If agents pull you aside for more questions or deny entry, stay cooperative.
+Getting angry only makes things worse.

 Resources for Travelers with a DUI in Mexico

-If you need help planning your trip, there are several good resources available.
-Travel blogs and online forums are full of real stories from people who have crossed the Mexican border with a DUI.
-These sites offer great advice on what to expect.
-Expat community groups on social media are also solid places to ask questions.
+Several good resources can help you plan your trip.
+Travel blogs and online forums offer real stories from people who have crossed the Mexican border with a DUI.
+Expat community groups on social media are also solid places to ask questions and get practical advice.

 For official rules, check government websites.
 The U.S. Department of State’s Mexico page and Mexican consulate websites explain current entry requirements and your legal rights.
-Always check local laws for the specific Mexican state you plan to visit, as rules can vary.
-Doing your research ahead of time will help you avoid unwanted surprises.
+Always check the laws for the specific Mexican state you plan to visit, as rules vary.
+Doing your research ahead of time helps you avoid unwanted surprises at the border.

 Can you travel to Mexico if you have a DUI?

-Yes, you can usually travel to Mexico with a DUI.
-But you must be prepared for extra questions at the border, and agents do have the right to deny entry.
+Yes, you can generally travel to Mexico with a DUI.
+Prepare for extra questions at the border, as agents have the right to deny entry based on your criminal history.

 Do I need a visa to travel to Mexico with a DUI?

-No. U.S. citizens do not need a visa for tourist or business trips under 180 days.
-However, a past DUI means border guards might look at your passport and background more closely.
+No. U.S. citizens don’t need a visa for tourist or business trips under 180 days.
+A past DUI may prompt border officials to review your background more closely, but it doesn’t change the visa requirement.

 Will I be denied entry to Mexico if I have a DUI?

-It is possible.
+Denial is possible but not guaranteed.
 Mexican immigration officials can legally turn away anyone with a criminal record.
-Your chances of denial increase if your DUI was a felony rather than a standard misdemeanor.
+A felony DUI or one involving serious injury carries a much higher risk of denial than a single misdemeanor.

 What documents do I need to travel to Mexico with a DUI?

 Bring your valid passport.
-It is also smart to carry court records showing you completed your sentence or a letter explaining your case, just in case an official asks for them.
+Court records showing you completed your sentence — or a lawyer’s explanatory letter — can help if an official asks for more details about your case.

 Can I drive in Mexico with a DUI?

-Are there any restrictions for traveling to Mexico with a DUI?
+Are there restrictions for traveling to Mexico with a DUI?

-The main restriction is the risk of being turned away at the border.
-You may face longer wait times and tough questions from immigration officers.
-Always research your specific situation before traveling.
+The main risk is denial at the border.
+You may also face longer wait times and more questions from immigration officers.
+Research your specific situation and talk to a lawyer before you book travel.